-The total budget of the Programme is EUR 9.95 million (Finnish contribution).
 The Government of Tanzania contribution (in kind) consists of salaries and all expenses of government staffs at central (including the proposed National Programme Coordinator), regional and district level and of provision of office space to the Technical Assistance experts.
 Implementation of the activities outlined in this Programme Document will take place over a 48-month period.
+The Extension phase implementation period will be altogether 24 months.

 In addition, the MFA of Finland reserves a right for an option of additional services from the Consultant to support objectives of the Project.
 This option will amount up to a maximum of 10,000,000 euros.
+Out of this option, the above-mentioned EUR 4 200 000 will be used for the Extension Phase and to support the FORVAC implementation during AWP 2021-2022 until the end of June 2021 and over the bridging period 1 - 22 July 2022 before the start of the Extension Phase.